 Thane's badassery gets upgraded by the third game, as despite the face that he's already in the final stages of Kepral's Syndrome and requires medical attention every day and the best projection for him was that he was supposed to have succumbed to his illness six months before, he steps up to confront Kai Leng when the latter tries to assassinate the Salarian Councillor.
 Thane gets stabbed, but gets to have the last laugh over the fact that he, a terminally ill drell, was able to stop Kai Leng from killing his mark.

 Zaeed Massani was betrayed by his own mercenary crew and shot in the face by his second in command.
 Most people would have died after having something as nasty as a shot through the head but Zaeed recovered and proceeded to become the best goddamn bounty hunter in the galaxy before being hired by Commander Shepard.
+Even Shepard explicitly calls him a badass, albeit also letting him know that he's still below his/her level.

 The Belmonts of Castlevania.
 A clan of vampire hunters that have fought toe to toe with the Drac himself for centuries using nothing but a holy whip for this express purpose and assorted subweapons.
 Special mention goes to the latest member of the belmont family, Julius Belmont whoembodiesquiteafewbadass tropes.
 As well he should, he's the only belmont who killed Dracula, and manages to kick large amounts of ass even without his weapon of choice or even his memory, becomes That One Boss at one point and kills regenerating monsters before they get a chance to do so.